Herring to replace Bosworth as chair of Floyd Healthcare Management board

-Dr. George Bosworth, chairman of the Board of Floyd Healthcare Management Inc., is stepping down from his role as chairman.
-Dr. Bosworth remains a member of the board of directors and will serve in the role of past chairman.
-This is a planned change as he completes his term as chairman.
+Dr. George Bosworth is stepping down as chairman of the Board of Floyd Healthcare Management Inc. when his current term ends Wednesday.

-Carl Herring, M.D., a retired neurosurgeon and member of the FHMI board since 2000, will succeed Bosworth as chairman, effective July 1, 2021.
+He remains a member of the board, but will be succeeded Thursday by Dr. Carl Herring, a retired neurosurgeon and member of the FHMI board since 2000.

 Bosworth has been instrumental in leading Floyd through unprecedented growth, technological advancement and high levels of employee engagement.